ambuj2000/JavaScript/README.md

 # JavaScript
-Developed a simple game after learning Js and also used Phaser for developing this game !!
+Developed a simple game after learning Js and also used Phaser framework for developing this game !!